UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Documents/HPC.rst

     1) nixpkgs/16.09   (S)      3) gcccore/.5.4.0  (H)   5) ifort/.2016.4.258 (H)   7) StdEnv/2016.4  (S)   9) mcr/R2013a    (t)  11) perl/5.22.2     (t)   13) netcdf-mpi/4.4.1.1       (io)  15) udunits/2.2.24 (t)
     2) imkl/11.3.4.258 (math)   4) icc/.2016.4.258 (H)   6) intel/2016.4      (t)   8) java/1.8.0_121 (t)  10) openmpi/2.1.1 (m)  12) hdf5-mpi/1.8.18 (io)  14) netcdf-fortran-mpi/4.4.4 (io)  16) ncview/2.1.7   (vis)

-This shows us what we currently have loaded- 16 modules.
+This shows us what we currently have loaded 16 modules.
 We can learn about any of these by using "module spider":

 gra-login3:~ > module spider ncview/2.1.7
   ncview: ncview/2.1.7